Introduction to quantum groups: 6d. Further results

 We must prove that the embedding on the right is an isomorphism, and there are several ways of doing this, all instructive, as follows:

-(1) The original argument, from \cite{b01}, is something quick and advanced, based on the standard free probability fact, from \cite{vo4}, that when freely multiplying a semicircular variable by a Haar unitary we obtain a circular variable.
+(1) The original argument, from \cite{ba1}, is something quick and advanced, based on the standard free probability fact that when freely multiplying a semicircular variable by a Haar unitary we obtain a circular variable \cite{vdn}.
 Thus, the main character of $\widetilde{O_N^+}$ is circular, exactly as for $U_N^+$, and by Peter-Weyl we obtain that the inclusion $\widetilde{O_N^+}\subset U_N^+$ must be an isomorphism, modulo the usual equivalence relation for quantum groups.

 (2) A version of this proof, not using any prior free probability knowledge, is by using fusion rules.
-Indeed, as explained in section 2 above, the representations of the dual free products, and in particular of the free complexifications, can be explicitely computed.
+Indeed, as explained in chapter 2 above, the representations of the dual free products, and in particular of the free complexifications, can be explicitely computed.
 Thus the fusion rules for $\widetilde{O_N^+}$ appear as a ``free complexification'' of the Clebsch-Gordan rules for $O_N^+$, and in practice this leads to the same fusion rules as for $U_N^+$.
 As before, by Peter-Weyl we obtain from this that the inclusion $\widetilde{O_N^+}\subset U_N^+$ must be an isomorphism, modulo the usual equivalence relation for the compact quantum groups.

-(3) A third proof, based on the same idea, and which is perhaps the simplest, makes use of the easiness property of $O_N^+,U_N^+$ only.
-Indeed, if we denote by $v,zv,u$ the fundamental representations of the quantum groups $O_N^+\subset\widetilde{O_N^+}\subset U_N^+$, at the level of the associated Hom spaces we obtain reverse inclusions, as follows:
+(3) A third proof of the result, based on the same idea, and which is perhaps the simplest, makes use of the easiness property of $O_N^+,U_N^+$ only.
+Indeed, let us denote by $v,zv,u$ the fundamental representations of the following quantum groups: